araelecs/JSclassRAMIREZ/026-higher-order-functions/README.md

 #Leads to smaller functions (more organized, nice!)
 #function factory is not the same is factory function
 #write the logic once, and then apply the function to individual functions

+#My attempt
+#I have updated my code by adding our sums constant to our average MPG and average cost constants.
+That seemed to have fixed our first issue.
+The code runs, but I have not been able to identify how to change the code, it displays not a number.
+I tried to get it to display the value of our constants, but it did not solve the issue.